turbot/flowpipe-docs/docs/reference/config-files/integration/slack.md

 1. Re-install the app in the workspace.
 From the menu on the left, select **Install App**, then click **Reinstall to Workspace**.

-The Slack app is now configured.  **Note that you must also invite the bot user to any channel that you want to post messages to!**  You can go the the channel in Slack and invite the integration by name: `/invite @Flowpipe Integration`.
+The Slack app is now configured.  **Note that you must also invite the bot user to any channel that you want to post messages to!**  You can go to the channel in Slack and invite the integration by name: `/invite @Flowpipe Integration`.

 ### Setup the Notifier